Last Updated on February 23, 2022

 It’s best to get around Normandy by car since a lot of it is countryside.

 You can also get around by train from Paris and within the region.
-If you’re staying in Paris, there may also be the option to book a tour to Normandy or one of its famous sites.
+To make it easier to fit Normandy into a Paris itinerary, you can book a tour to Normandy or one of its famous sites.
 This could be a convenient way to visit, as the trips are usually inclusive and structured.

 I’m starting my list of stunning places to visit in Normandy at the one spot I didn’t actually get to visit, that I may regret forever.